vivekarya13/vivekarya12.github.io/readme.md

    # If you have Python 2 installed
    python -m SimpleHTTPServer 8000
    ```
-   Then open http://localhost:8000 in your browser
+   Then open http://localhost:8000 on your browser

 3. **Using Node.js**
    ```bash